RonenNess/Iguina/readme.md

 - Added comparison operators and hash to `Color` struct.
 - Added style property `BackgroundColorPadding`.

+## 1.1.5

+- Upgraded .net version to `10.0`.
+- Updated libraries for demo projects and tests.

 # License

 `Iguina` is distributed with the permissive MIT license.